Carcinoid Quiz

 Developed by doctors.

-Carcinoid syndrome refers to a group of symptoms that occurs when a type of tumor called a neuroendocrine tumor (NET) releases hormones into the bloodstream.
-The symptoms include diarrhea and facial flushing.
-These tumors can be cancerous or non-cancerous and most arise in the gastrointestinal tract, though they can be found in other organs as well.
+Carcinoid syndrome is a group of symptoms that occur when a neuroendocrine tumor (NET) releases hormones into the bloodstream.
+Symptoms include diarrhea and facial flushing.
+These tumors can be cancerous or non-cancerous, and most develop in the gastrointestinal tract, though they can also be found in other organs.

 Noisy breathing; e.g. wheezing, rattling